nziokikevin/contact-manager-project/README.md

 ## *Written by : Kevin Nzioki.*

 ## **Project Description.**
 KN contact manager is a web application that deals with the creating, adding, viewing and deleting of contacts.
-It consumes a web API hosted in Heroku which helps in the CRUD application of the project.
+It consumes a web API hosted in Render which helps in the CRUD functionality of the project.

 ## **Project setup instructions:**
 1. Clone the project on your local machine from this repo : https://github.com/nziokikevin/contact-manager-project